 Quarantine has offered a lot of TIME, quiet time, time to feel yourself (uh, not like that).
 I know, there have been many phases of my life when the very last thing I ever wanted to do was feel my feelings and sit with myself.
 Times when I was barely staying sane in my own skin.
 When having two kids 15 months apart and the constant needs, and need to happily interact with them, seemed to go better and lighter along with a beer or a vodka-soda or a glass of wine.
 There were days when I barely made it to 4 pm to have my first drink of the day (my goal was 5 pm).
 Days I felt like “no-one”.
 My only meaning was in caring for my little beings and there was no “me” left without one of my precious appendages.
 There were plenty of days when I didn’t want to see me or hear me, at all.
 That would have meant acknowledging all the ways I was unfulfilled and mind-numbingly bored.
 So, all I wanted in moments of solitude was to disappear into an alcoholic beverage and have someone tell me a story I could get lost in – a book, show, or a movie.
 Being alone with myself, sober, with no distractions, was a quick shower, and even then I wanted to get away from myself.

 But, things change.
 My kids are becoming unique little beings, separate from me, and fierce in personality.
 They can play together and do small things for themselves without my assistance.
 Their games are more sophisticated, so playing along is no longer brain-numbing.
 They understand so much more everyday, and they are funny.
-Then, there is quarantine, and suddenly now is the time to feel.
+Then, there is quarantine, and suddenly now is the time to feel, to see, to reflect.
 The perfect time, because there is so damn much of it.
 I realized I can either drink myself and my wild-animal-children-making-never-ending-sounds away, or come hang out with all that, be present and notice it all.

 Being present is so much better than I thought it would be.
 Looking in the mirror, I like myself alright.
 My kids are incredible, creative, kind, funny, and so damn smart and insightful, and even though they are loud as shit and crazy as hell, I don’t want to miss a thing.
 I don’t want to forget their bedtime rememberings and rambles, their silly songs in their little kid voices, their nonsense stories, or the feeling of their skinny little arms wrapped around my neck (or their pokey elbows and knees jabbing me in the guts as they use me for a jungle gym).
 There is a wealth life that I was missing, and I’m not ok with missing any more.

-We’re still not home.
+We’re still not Home.
 We’re still at the borrowed lake house.
 The vulture babies are almost ready to fly.
 The vulture parents have come to terms with us and no longer hiss when we pass.
 The toilet is sort-of fixed in that it flushes – for now.
 We can’t throw toilet paper in, so that’s fun.
 The roof only has one small leak.
 The fridge and AC work, and we can cook food and sleep in soft beds.
 The lake is full, and we get to go swimming every single day if we want.
 We have everything we need and we are so grateful.

 I couldn’t ask for more, but I am homesick.
 I want to dig in the dirt, plant a garden, prune my trees, and re-nest my house.
 The kids talk about missing home daily, mostly they miss their beds and toys.
 They miss their friends and family, and school and seeing neighbors.
 There is a lot to miss, and some things will never be the same again.
 The world has changed, and if we’re lucky, we get to choose how and whether we will change alongside it, and carry that change into the post-COVID future.